echopsudo/eli5/README.md

 eli5 (Explain like i'm 5) provides quick useful information about a command.

+avalible flags for now:
+l or --list
+- lists installed entries

 # FAQ:
 - Isn't this just reinventing the wheel?
 Kinda, man and --help provides useful info, but some of them just don't get to the point, so which is why i created this.